ridh21/mongosync-drive/README.md

 # mongosync-drive

 A MongoDB Library plugin to take timely backups and sync with Google Drive on a cron schedule.
+`this library will be availble soon on npm!`

 ## Features